 The exercise form is nothing new though (the postures having been around in one form or another for about 5,000 years), but it has recently come to prominence with a host of sporting stars and other celebrities admitting to being disciples of the ‘Hot Yoga’.

 Students of Bikram Yoga

-Among these is British tennis star Andy Murray who admitted that his win against Roger Federer in the grueling heat at the Dubai Open had been largely down to the physical and mental agility he had gained through Bikram yoga.
+Among these is British tennis star Andy Murray who admitted after one particular win against Roger Federer in the grueling heat at the Dubai Open had been largely down to the physical and mental agility he had gained through Bikram yoga.
 Of his fitness secret he said, "Bikram Yoga has been great in helping me get fit and preparing for the on-court heat."